fhriley/dnsproxy/README.md

       --ipv6-disabled    If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=  Transform responses that contain at least one of the given IP addresses into NXDOMAIN.
 Can be specified multiple times.
+      --udp-buf-size     Set the size of the UDP buffer in bytes.
+A value <= 0 will use the system default.
       --version          Prints the program version

 Help Options: